lilacharbel/bat_recognition/README.md

 ## Dataset pre-process

-The dataset is handled using DVC to pull the raw and processed data.
+The dataset is handled using DVC.\
 To pull the data, use the command:
 `dvc pull data.dvc`

 1. Save raw videos at `data/raw/data/videos`.